Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 the other workers' configuration.
 Once the worker is started, it will register itself with the Alluxio master, and become part of the Alluxio cluster.

 Removing a worker is as simple as stopping the worker process.
-Once the worker is stopped, the master will consider the worker as "lost", and no longer consider it as part of the cluster.
+Once the worker is stopped, and after a timeout on the master (configured by master parameter `alluxio.master.worker.timeout`), the master will consider the worker as "lost", and no longer consider it as part of the cluster.

 ## Add/Remove Masters